ndurner/ndurner.github.io/_posts/2025-06-01-openai-codex-notes.md

 last_updated: 2025-06-01
 ---

-Upfront summary: Codex CLI is labelled an "experimental project" and it certainly is: handing off whole developments tasks for automagic completion has still not arrived.
+Upfront summary: Codex CLI is labelled an "experimental project" and it certainly is: handing off whole, convoluted developments tasks for automagic completion has still not arrived.

 * use is charged towards API credits
     * free use allowance can be [redeemed by users of certain paid ChatGPT subscriptions or through data sharing](https://x.com/fouadmatin/status/1923906279929778594)